-• A manager needs an assistant to monitor email on his or her behalf.
-In this scenario, an assistant is granted the appropriate permissions to a manager’s folder or mailbox, but when they respond to messages, their responses are shown as coming on behalf of the manager.
+• Invitees respond on your behalf (also known as delegate access): A manager needs an assistant or colleague to monitor and respond to email on his or her behalf.
+In this scenario, the manager grants the assistant or colleague permissions to access their folder or mailbox, but when the invitee responds to messages, their responses are shown as: <invitee> on behalf of <manager>.
 This type of sharing requires Delegate access permissions.
 For help with setting up delegate permissions, see Allow messages to be sent on your behalf when sharing a folder or mailbox.

 Note: Sharing folders or mailboxes can only be done using work or school account with qualifying Microsoft 365 subscriptions, or work or school accounts hosted by Exchange Online.